benji300/joplin-yaml-fm/README.md

 5  ---
 ```

-will be rendered to the following in the plugin's panel:
+will be rendered to the following in the front matter panel:

 TODO <screenshot> nur panel